 Our Advanced Care Planning Kit can guide you through these discussions by providing specific scenarios to consider.
-For example: Imagine that you are physically frail and you need help with most routine daily activities, such as dressing, bathing, eating and going to the toilet.
+For example: Imagine you are physically frail and you need help with most routine daily activities, such as dressing, bathing, eating and going to the toilet.
 You live in a nursing home and your mind is fairly clear and capable most of the time.
 You have had pneumonia or other lung infections four times in the last year.
-Each time you had to be hospitalized for several days and given antibiotics through an IV tube.
-The next time you get pneumonia, do you want aggressive antibiotic treatment again or just comfort care until death comes?
+Each time you had to be hospitalized for days and given antibiotics through an IV tube.
+The next time you get pneumonia, do you want aggressive antibiotic treatment again or just comfort care until death?

 Think about your decisions in the context of your values, beliefs and wishes.
 Remember, as long as you are competent to make and express your own wishes, you will be asked to do so.
-You are preparing an Advance Care Directive in case others need to make end of life decisions on your behalf.
+You are preparing an Advance Care Directive in case others need to make end-of-life decisions on your behalf.

 - Step 3Make Your Decisions